 This simple cranberry and bourbon cocktail can be easily scaled up to batch, and calls for just three other central ingredients.

 If you have whole berries left, stay in full holiday mode with this mulled cocktail which gathers warmth and depth from spices like cinnamon and cloves.
-Get the recipe.
+Get the Mulled Cranberry Cocktail recipe.

 This healthy breakfast smoothie is best suited for an excess of pumpkin puree, but feel free to substitute sweetened pie filling (and hold the maple syrup) for a more decadent version.
 Get the Pumpkin Pie Protein Smoothie recipe.
 Or get really decadent and break out the vanilla ice cream for our Pumpkin Spice Milkshake recipe (above).

 Apple pie and ice cream go together like Aunt Janet and one-too-many glasses of wine, so a milkshake is the natural choice to blend into a fresh take.
-Alton Brown employs his famous minimalist style for this shake-up and suggests an optional ounce of Apple Jack whiskey for adults.
-Get the recipe.
+Alton Brown employs his famous minimalist style for this shake-up and suggests an optional ounce of Applejack whiskey for adults.
+Get the Leftover Apple Pie Milkshake recipe.

-If you’re a serial host or hostess, giftboxes of chocolate can start to pile up.
-And because chocolate can’t keep forever, consider spoiling yourself and/or guests with this Fancy Ass Hot Chocolate, gussied up with cinnamon and ancho chili.
-Get the recipe.
+If you’re a serial host or hostess, gift boxes of chocolate can start to pile up.
+And because chocolate can’t keep forever, consider spoiling yourself and/or guests with this hot chocolate, gussied up with cinnamon and ancho chili.
+Get the Homemade Hot Chocolate recipe.

 Leftover (or Bad) Wine

 Admittedly, this one is already a beverage, but likely one you’re not particularly interesting in consuming.
-Sure, you could re-gift, but is passing the buck on a bargain bin Riesling really in keeping with the spirit of the season?
+Sure, you could re-gift, but is passing the buck on a bargain bin riesling really in keeping with the spirit of the season?
 Fear not!
-Sangria is the great equalizer, and these are two of our very favorite recipes: One red.
+Sangria is the great equalizer, and these are two of our very favorite recipes for winter sangria: One red.
 One white.